Illustration: Louis Byrne

 The barriers to entry for recording your electric guitar have never been lower.

 Until not too along ago, capturing a quality sound for your guitar meant investing in a great amp, microphones, acoustic treatment, and any number of pedals depending on the effects you wanted to achieve.
 And it’s not to say that these items are obsolete today—they absolutely do still have their benefits, and above all can be incredibly fun to use and amass.
-However, for those of us with a limited space and budget, technology has granted us something truly incredible: amp simulator plugins.
-In this article, we explore what guitar amp simulator plugins are, how they sound, their pros and cons, and some of the best options out there today.
+However, for those of us with a limited space and budget, technology has blessed us with something truly incredible: amp simulator plugins.
+In this article, we explore what guitar amp simulator plugins are, how they sound, their pros and cons, and some of the best amp sims out there today.

 Let’s dive in!

-What are guitar amp simulator plugins?
+What are amp simulator plugins?

 Logic Pro’s built-in amp simulator